aditn/ece447/lab2/src_stall/README.txt

-In our design, we left the majority the handling of control signals to our mips_decoder module, such as enabling registers, selecting inputs and outputs for muxes, and selecting operations for our own modules to perform.
+In our design, we added clusters of registers in order to separate data values between each of the five stages.
+The registers propagate the necessary data used in each of the stages in the pipeline such as control signals and register data.
+To facilitate stalling, we implemented a stall detector to detect hazards and activate a  countdown register which stalls for the appropriate number of clock cycles until there is no longer a hazard.

-For wires with multiple different inputs, we used muxes that were controlled by the mips_decoder.
-For load and store operations, we created special loader and storer modules to handle storing and loading bytes and halfwords.
-Also, our ALU handled branch conditions.
-For our HI and LO registers, we simply used normal registers that were enabled by the decoder.
+Hazard Distance Analysis:

-The critical path of our synthesized is through the decoder, the sign extend mux for immediates, the mux to choose between the second input for the ALU (either Rt data or the immediate), then the ALU, and finally the output for the memory address to read/write from.
+ALU R/I then any instruction: RAW hazard distance = 3 LW then any instruction: RAW hazard distance = 3
-The minimum clock cycle is 8.59 ns.
+MF then any instruction (except MT): RAW hazard distance = 3 No other hazards

-We spent approximately 1 hour planning the design, 18 hours capturing the design, 6 hours testing the design, and 4 hours debugging.
+We spent approximately 2 hours planning the design, 10 hours capturing the design, 3 hours testing the design, and 3 hours debugging.